- Search The Registry

 *Ben E. King was born on this date in 1938.
 He was a Black Singer.

 He later joined a doo-wop group, The Five Crowns, which performed at a talent show at Harlem’s Apollo Theater in 1958.
-About the same time, their eventual manager, George Treadwell, dissolved the Drifters, a vocal ensemble that formed in the early 1950s with the soulful Clyde McPhatter as lead singer.
-Treadwell and his wife Faye Treadwell then hired the Five Crowns to be the new version of the Drifters.
+At about the same time, their eventual manager, George Treadwell, dissolved the Drifters, a vocal ensemble formed in the early 1950s with the soulful Clyde McPhatter as lead singer.
+Treadwell and his wife Faye Treadwell hired the Five Crowns as the new version of the Drifters.

-King recorded only 13 songs with the Drifters and several became major hits, including “There Goes My Baby” (partly written by King), “This Magic Moment,” “Dance With Me,” “Count the Tears” and especially “Save the Last Dance for Me,” which hit No. 1 in 1959 and has been a staple of senior proms ever since.
+King recorded only 13 songs with the Drifters.
+Several became major hits, including “There Goes My Baby” (partly written by King), “This Magic Moment,” “Dance With Me,” “Count the Tears,” and especially “Save the Last Dance for Me,” which hit No. 1 in 1959 and has been a staple of senior proms ever since.
 Critic Ken Emerson, in his book about mid-century pop music, “Always Magic in the Air,” wrote “This Magic Moment” and “Save the Last Dance for Me” “were produced and performed with extraordinary elegance and dignity.”
-When King asked for a greater share of the Drifters’ royalties, he was turned down and then quit the group.
-The Drifters, under different personnel, later had such hits as “Up on the Roof,” “On Broadway” and “Under the Boardwalk.”
+When King asked for a greater share of the Drifters’ royalties, he was turned down and quit the group.
+The Drifters, under different personnel, later had such hits as “Up on the Roof,” “On Broadway,” and “Under the Boardwalk.”